26 best books of 2016, because at least we had some good stories to get us through the year

 2016 has been, hands down, the most despicable.
-Beloved actors and musicians were ruthlessly taken from us, our country elected a person who needed his Twitter taken away from him as President, and countless numbers of hate crimes and terrorist attacks made headlines over and over again.
+Beloved actors and musicians were ruthlessly taken from us, our country elected a person who needed his Twitter taken away from him, and countless numbers of hate crimes and terrorist attacks made headlines over and over again.
 2016, I am DONE with you.

 But that does lead me to what this post is actually about: books.
 This year was THE year to fully submerge yourself in fiction, in non-fiction, in pages and pages of words and words.
 Because while I know you are a responsible human person and you read the news and you digest it and you react to it, it’s okay to take a break and read and temporarily forget about this garbage shit show of a status quo.